 I also tried melatonin at bedtime.
 Large doses (one doctor had me take 6 mg) triggered migraines.
 I did use 0.1 mg every night for a long time, but wondered if it contributed to my occasional migraines.
 When I went off it, I didn't notice any difference in my sleep.
 So I no longer take it regularly.

 I sometimes take melatonin when I need to get to bed just a little earlier, half an hour or an hour earlier than my usual bedtime.
 I take 0.2 mg an hour before I want to go to sleep, and it does get me to sleep a little earlier.

 I worked for many years as a contractor programming computers, with hours from 2:00 to 8:00 pm, although I often arrived late and stayed late.
 I was never hired as an employee, always as a contractor, since HR departments seemed to frown on my non-standard schedule.
 But I was able to be a productive member of society, and I got paid reasonably well.

-I'm now retired from paying work, but I work pretty much full time as a volunteer for a non-profit.
-These days I normally go to bed around 3:00 am, and sleep till noon.
+I'm now retired from paying work, but I work pretty much full time as president of Circadian Sleep Disorders Network.
+These days I normally go to bed around 3:00 am, give or take, and sleep till noon.
 I still feel tired for the first hour or two after I wake up, and holding a conversation then is difficult.
 But that improves as the day goes on.
 I often feel a spell of tiredness later, and I take a short nap (20 - 30 minutes) during the afternoon.
 I'm rarely 100% alert - there's usually still a slight tiredness - but it's not a problem, and isn't anything close to how dragged out and foggy and dysfunctional I feel if I go against my body's preferred sleep schedule.